Bucky24/react-canvas/README.md

 | ----------- | ----------- |
 | width  | The width, in pixels, of the resulting canvas  |
 | height   | The height, in pixels, of the resulting canvas  |
+| captureAllKeyEvents | If this is set to false, any events not originating from the body (which is the default when no input field is selected) will be ignored.
+If this is set to true or not given, all key events will be captured.
+You should set this to true if you have any dom elements outside of the canvas that need to handle key events.

 ##### Children